Skip to main content

 6. Advanced Applications

-1. Vertical-Specific Ecosystems: Tailor partnerships for industries.
-For example, healthcare or finance.
+1. Vertical-Specific Ecosystems: Tailor partnerships for industries, for example, healthcare or finance.

 4. Co-Innovation Hubs: Create dedicated spaces for joint product development.